Fruity Oaty Bars (Applesauce Oatmeal Bars with Dried Cherries – No Bananas!)

 Fruity Oaty Bars

-Soft, lightly sweet oatmeal bars made with applesauce, dried cherries, and protein powder.
+Soft, lightly sweet, and moist oatmeal bars made with applesauce, dried cherries, and protein powder.
 These are simple, sliceable, and easy to make from pantry ingredients.

 Prep Time 10 minutes